msestak/FindOrigin/README.md

         ...
 Indexing (2 min)
         [2016/04/22 00:43:52,588] INFO> FindOrigin::import_blastdb line:1850==>Action: Index tix on db90_gz added successfully!
         [2016/04/22 00:43:52,590] INFO> FindOrigin::run line:109==>TIME when finished for: import_blastdb

+- queue\_and\_run

+        # options from command line
+        FindOrigin.pm --mode=queue_and_run --database=all --in=/msestak/blastout/

+    Imports all BLAST output files in a given directory and calculates unique hits per species for all one by one.
+    It first creates database where it will run.

 # CONFIGURATION